bidzyyys/chasm/README.md

 ### Exchange timeouts
 The protocol specifies timeout for the transactions to be held.
 We must provide those timeouts in order to secure funds of a non-malicious player, when confronted with a malicious.
 The timeouts ensure that the honest player will have his funds blocked and they will be returned after the timeouts.
-We introduce two timeouts and both are counted from the time the offer acceptance tx has been included in a block.
+We introduce two timeouts and both are counted from the time the offer match tx has been included in a block.
 The first timeout is one week - within this time both parties must make transaction on the external chains.
 The second timeout is two weeks - in case the exchange did not finish successfully, after this time the money will be returned to the honest parties.
 This is also the time, when one can prove its honesty and get the deposit back.
 This takes very long, but only this ensures that each transaction will be included in its blockchain and will then be of trust (ex. forks, reorgs).